 Catching big fish is why we’re all so addicted to this awesome sport.
+You’ll never know when the next world-record bass will be caught!
 Each year, we do our best to keep tabs on the biggest fish being caught around the country and it seems as if 2021 was an especially good year for huge fish catches.
 As we wind down the year and get ramped up for an awesome 2022, we wanted to compile a list of the best big fish catches of this past year.
 Whether it was bass, crappie, bluegill or musky, anglers really put on a show this year.

 We hope you all have a great year on the water and we look forward to seeing all of your big fish catches!